Academics at Prescott College

 During the January winter block, students travel to the U.S.-Mexico borderlands for 3 weeks to explore the social and environmental impacts and social justice organizing possibilities created by globalization in the transnational border region.
 During this intensive field course, students are immersed in many of the issues that make Arizona a microcosm of the global crises of the twenty-first century.

 The fall and spring semesters will be spent in Prescott in a core curriculum providing historical and theoretical context for social justice and human rights work.
 Students will, through the choice of an elective course, identify the focus of their individual work: such as human rights research; strategic media and communications; or community organizing.
 Students begin to identify the specific skills they will focus on developing, that will lead to their thesis and final project.

 During the final semester, students will culminate their work in a final M.A.
 Participatory Social Justice Research Project.
 There are three options offered: a Research Paper/Thesis, an Organization/Campaign Project Report, or a Media and Communications Proposal and Product.
 All of these research-based options are considered to be of equal merit and value.
 Students will choose the option that is most appropriate for their research interests and future plan for professional work.

-Graduate Teaching Assistantships are available for students who wish to gain teaching experience and defray the cost of their Master’s program.
+Graduate Teaching Scholarships are available for students who wish to gain teaching experience and defray the cost of their Master’s program.
 A complete description and application instructions can be found here.